twosixlabs/armory/docs/poisoning.md

 # Poisoning

-Updated May 2022
+Updated October 2022

-Amory supports a handful of specific poisoning threat models and attacks.
+Armory supports a handful of specific poisoning threat models and attacks.
 This document will first describe these, providing enough background for newcomers to get up to speed on what these attacks do.
 Then, the peculiarities of the poisoning configs will be addressed, including lots of helpful information about Witches' Brew.
 Finally, we will describe the poisoning-specific metrics.

 ## Threat Models

-There are currently three threat models handled by Armory: dirty-label backdoor, clean-label backdoor, and Witches' Brew (clean-label gradient matching).
+There are currently four threat models handled by Armory: dirty-label backdoor, clean-label backdoor, Witches' Brew (clean-label gradient matching), and Sleeper Agent.
 In a backdoor attack, an adversary adds a small trigger, or backdoor, to a small portion of the train set in order to gain control of the the model at test time.
 The trigger is usually a small (but not imperceptible) image superposed on the data, and the adversary's goal is to force the model to misclassify test images that have the trigger applied.
 Armory includes several trigger images under `utils/triggers/`.